aura-nw/docs/docs/product/pyxis-safe/safetransaction/create_safe_transaction.md

 Input recipient, the desired asset name and amount to send.
 Then click on “Review”.
 ![Safe transaction](/img/pyxis-safe/create_safe_transaction_3.png)

-Input the desired gas fee for the transaction, and then click “Submit” to submit the transaction.
-The transaction submission equal to 1 confirmation.
+If desired, adjust the gas amount through by clicking "Edit gas", then change the gas amount and click Apply to update the transaction fee.
+Click “Submit” to submit the transaction.
+The transaction submission equal to the confirmation of the current owner.
 Sign the transaction with the personal wallet.
 ![Safe transaction](/img/pyxis-safe/create_safe_transaction_4.png)

-The transaction is now shown on the queue.
+The transaction is now shown on the queue, with the first confirmation from the owner creating the transaction.
 ![Safe transaction](/img/pyxis-safe/create_safe_transaction_5.png)